HVML/PurC-Midnight-Commander/README.md

 ## Building

-Building and install the latest PurC to your system first.
+Building and install the latest PurC to your system first:

+- [PurC](https://github.com/HVML/PurC): the HVML interpreter for C language.

 ### Commands